microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 ![install Python on Windows](./media/prepare-local-machine/install_python_win.png)

 Then, we verify whether Python is installed correctly, and upgrade pip to the latest version.
-Suppose Python 3.5 is installed, please execute the following commands in a terminal:
+Suppose Python 3.5 is installed, please run the following commands in a terminal:

 - **Windows**
     ```cmd